filipeforattini/php-abstractfactory-pattern/README.md

 # PHP Abstract Factory Pattern

+More about this pattern [on wikipedia](https://www.wikiwand.com/en/Abstract_factory_pattern).

-Check the file [/tests/FactoryTests.php](/tests/FactoryTests.php) for example.
+Check the file [/tests/FactoryTests.php](/tests/FactoryTests.php) for my example with details.